karansikka1/Foodx/README.md

 Winners Announced|June, 2018|

 ## Data
-There are a total of FIXME food items (classes) in the dataset.
+There are a total of 211 food categories in the dataset.
 A complete list of classes is available [here](https://rawgit.com/karansikka1/Foodx/master/class_list.txt).

 ### Training Data
-The training data consists of FIXME images from FIXME classes.
-Each class has FIXME(enter range 400-700) images.
+The training data consists of 101733 images from 211 classes.
 The training data is collected from web images and consists noisy labels.

 ### Validation Data
-The training data consists of FIXME images from FIXME classes.
+The validation data consists of 10323 images from 211 classes.
 The test data is collected from web images and then annotated.
 It does not contain noisy labels.

 ### Test Data
-The training data consists of FIXME images from FIXME classes.
+The training data consists of 24088 images from 211 classes.
 The test data is collected from web images and then annotated.
 It does not contain noisy labels.

 ## Evaluation
 Submissions are evaluated on top 3 error rate of the predictions on test images.
 For each image in the test set, you must produce the top 3 confident class label.
 The file should contain a header as shown in the example submission file below.
 Besides header, there should be a row for each test image.
 Each row has four columns: image_name,predicted class_id 1,predicted class_id 2,predicted class_id 3, where predicted class_id 1 is the most confident class label.